Personal Immigration

 2. Understanding Pre-licence Compliance Visits

 The Home Office may decide to carry out pre-licence checks if they have concerns about the evidence provided or too little information was provided in the sponsor licence application.
-If they are unable to carry out a compliance check, they will complete their consideration based on the information you provided.
+If they are unable to carry out a compliance check, they will base their decision on the information you provided.
 This may result in your application being refused.

 If you receive a notice of a pre-licence compliance visit, the Home Office is likely to consider whether:

-It is essential to prepare for a Home Office compliance check to show that you can or continue to be able to meet your sponsor duties.
+It is essential to prepare for a Home Office compliance check to demonstrate that you can, and continue to be able to meet your sponsor duties.
 You may want to consider seeking legal assistance to get ready for a Home Office compliance visit.

 3. Post-licence Compliance Visits: Remembering Your Obligations